 *Names have been changed to protect client confidentiality.

-How do you make an NHS data breach compensation claim?
+How do you make a medical data breach claim?

 At Keller Lenkner UK, we help our clients make compensation claims against a wide range of healthcare organisations, including: